Six Ways to Qualify for ECO Grants in 2024

 • Working Tax Credit

-To receive a grant, you will need to provide evidence that you (or someone in your household living at the property) has received the benefit.
+To receive a grant, you will need to provide evidence that you (or someone living at the property) has received the benefit.
 Installers have to carry out a ‘data match’ to evidence eligibility.
-They send a data match to the DWP via the Energy Saving Trust and they get either a ‘Matched’ or ‘Unmatched’ result.
+The data match is sent to the DWP via the Energy Saving Trust.
+They get either a ‘Matched’ or ‘Unmatched’ result.

 2. Eligibility through receiving Child Benefit